hit3k/coursera/README.md

 coursera
 ========

-Created for my Coursera projects
+Repository for my Getting and Cleaning Data Course Project at Coursera